Purchases made through links may earn us a small commission, at no extra cost to you.

 Ah… romantic Paris.
 The “City of Love,” the “City of Light.”
 Paris has captivated me since my first trip to Europe in the eleventh grade.
 It was the city that sparked my passion for travel.
 Paris was my first love.
 And just like first loves do, Paris always lingered in my heart, even long after I’d gone.

-It had been 15 years since I last visited Paris.
+It had been 15 years since my first trip to Paris.
 Fifteen years spent dreaming of my return, lusting over photographs of Paris’ beautiful monuments, wanting to experience the amour and intrigue of one of the world’s most romantic cities.
 So when it came time for Mike and I to plan our 5 week European honeymoon, Paris quickly came to mind as a place we should go.

 A romantic trip to Paris was the absolute best way to start our honeymoon.
 It had just the right mix of monumental sights and gorgeous outdoor spaces for me, delicious food and drink and local markets for Mike.
+We were easily able to combine our interests with Paris’ inherently romantic atmosphere to find romance in Paris.
 Paris really does have all the perfect settings for living out a love story!

-Romantic Trip to Paris- Six Activities for Romance
+Romantic Trip to Paris- Six Things to Do for Romance in Paris

 We think almost everything about Paris is romantic, but we managed to narrow it down to six ideas for a romantic trip to Paris.
-Here are our favourite romantic things to do in Paris!
+Here are our favourite romantic things to do in Paris for couples!

 Explore à Deux